ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: configure-SPP-PG}

-You can configure an SPP with the shared processor pool placement group (SPP PG) to control the host in which SPPs are deployed.
+You can configure an SPP with the Shared processor pool placement group (SPP PG) to control the host in which SPPs are deployed.

 SPP PGs are different from server placement groups.
 They serve the same purpose but cannot combine resource types.
 {:Note}